Amazon and Nike Fight Counterfeits

 Amazon recently cut out all marketplace sellers who were previously offering Nike products for sale in an ongoing effort to curb counterfeiting.
-Instead, Amazon.com will now provide Nike products directly to consumers.
+Instead, Amazon.com will now provide Nike products directly to consumers to help avoid the abundance of Amazon counterfeits available to buyers.
 Additionally, the Prime Wardrobe Initiative program backs up Amazon’s efforts to dominate the retail fashion industry.

 Earlier this week, social media groups were enraged by the recent block on all third party sellers who offered Nike products for sale.
 Yesterday, a news release stated that Amazon and Nike have paired up to offer this exclusive brand’s products only from Amazon themselves — that means no third party sellers will be able to sell the brand.
 Instead, Amazon will sell Nike products themselves.
 Prior to this decision, Nike products were only offered through the Amazon-owned shoe platform, Zappos.com.
 Now, Nike will have a customized storefront on the Amazon marketplace alongside major competitors like Adidas.